VIKI47/VIKI47/README.md

-- 👋 Hi, I’m @VIKI47
+- 👋 Hello, I'm @VIKI47
-- 👀 I’m interested in програаммирование
+- 👀 I'm interested in programming
-- 🌱 I’m currently learning  JS
+- 🌱 I'm currently learning JS
-- 💞️ I’m looking to collaborate on всех желающих
+- 💞️ I invite everyone to cooperate
-- 📫 How to reach me  @vikkaschaev (VK)
+- 📫 How to contact me @vikkaschaev (VK)

 <!---
 VIKI47/VIKI47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.